duanribeiro/scrapinghub/README.md

 * height: (float) Physical height in cm, only if available in cm
 * width: (float) Physical width in cm, only if available in cm
 * description: (string) Description of the work
-* path: (string list) The names of categories visited to reach the item via the browse tree.
+* path: (list of strings) Names of the categories visited to reach the item via the browse tree.
 Ex: ["Summertime", "Wrapper From", "Ao Shu"]

 ### Getting started